damian-andrzej/Ansible-Linux-Deployment/README.md

 ## Ansible Host deployment lab

 A desire for this project is to make it faster and easier host preparation process using ansible playbooks.
-This way we are able to personalize machine setup for our purpose. configuration details are  included in Table of Contents.
+This way we are able to personalize machine setup for our purpose.
+Configuration details are  included in Table of Contents.
 I've been using roles to increase quality and readablility.

 ## Table of Contents